How to Heal Yeast Infections or Bacterial Vaginosis Naturally

 - Consider the deeper layers of meaning here and get support if needed!
 Those deeper layers could be a hormone imbalance, emotional stress, trauma, sexual boundary violations, birth history and so much more.
 This is where it can really help to have someone walk through this process with you and provide nervous system support.
 I like Somatic Experiencing for this piece.

-If you work with some of the above and you still feel like you’re having frequent vaginal infections, it may be time to get some one on one support.
+If you work with some of the above and you still feel like you’re having frequent vaginal infections, check out a deeper dive in the Vaginal Microbiome Rehab and Cervical Health workshop.
 There are additional herbal formulas and dietary changes that can offer targeted relief!
 Tending to your nervous system and stress levels in a co-regulatory environment (with a practitioner) can really make a difference.

 Your vaginal health and body experience day to day matters so much!
 You really don’t have to keep living with recurrent, chronic or lingering infections.